1. Right-Brained Learners Need Hands-on Activities

-The biggest lesson I learned when working with children who lacked focus was that if I could engage the child’s hands in their learning, their focus would go wherever their fingers went.
-Of course this habit also applies to children who are kinesthetic or tactile learners.
-Visual-spatial learners also benefit from being able to manipulate objects as they learn.
+Something I learned when working with right-brained children was that if I engaged the child’s hands in their learning, their learning deepened, they were more engaged, and their focus would go wherever their fingers went.
+Of course, visual, kinesthetic and tactile learners are also right-brained learners.

 Children who are ADD and right-brained learners need to be enticed to learn what you believe they should.
 If their learning environment is sterile, drab, or uninviting, getting them to want to learn will be much more difficult.
 If you are teaching your child at home, it will be totally worth the effort to enlist your child in creating this environment.
 If you cannot paint the room, hang colorful images on the wall that appeal to your child.

 3. Right-Brained Learners Need Relevance to Their Lives